-Online, web-based training allows participants to have interactive experiences with our faculty on particular topics without the hassle and cost of travel.
-The Center for Medical Simulation currently offers synchronous (live) webinars to allow for real-time engagement.
-Plans are underway for additional online workshops and modules that may be synchronous, asynchronously self-paced or facilitated, or a combination.
+Online, web-based training allows participants to have interactive and transformative experiences with our faculty on particular topics without the hassle and cost of travel.
+The Center for Medical Simulation currently offers synchronous (live) webinars to allow for real-time engagement as well as online workshops and courses that may be synchronous, asynchronously self-paced or facilitated, or a combination.

 Debriefing clinical simulation experiences is widely understood as a crucial step in clarifying and consolidating insights and lessons from simulations.
 The Debriefing Assessment for Simulation in Healthcare (DASH) is designed to assist in evaluating and developing faculty debriefing and instructional skills.
 The DASH is a widely used instrument with known psychometric properties.
 It is designed to be applied in a variety of healthcare disciplines and simulation settings and can be used for summative or formative evaluation.
 This intensive immersion provides an overview of the six elements to an effective debriefing as defined by the DASH before moving into three rating cycles.
 Attendees join a growing community of DASH-trained raters who are positioned as leaders in the field.

 This is an online course facilitated by one or more instructors.
-The course is primarily delivered via Adobe Connect Pro, a web conferencing platform.
+The course is delivered via a web conferencing platform.
 All materials and course interactions will occur online.